Tokens and claims overview

 |Client credentials||x (App only)|

-Tokens issued via the implicit mode have a length limitation because they're passed back to the browser via the URL, where
+Tokens issued using the implicit flow have a length limitation because they're passed back to the browser using the URL, where

 fragment.
 Some browsers have a limit on the size of the URL that can be put in the browser bar and fail when it's too long.
 As a result, these tokens don't have